 Hoping to provide insights on the grammars and vocabulary of gender and sexuality issue engagement in social media, the analytical strategies and the methodological tools we developed focus on actors' and content's qualitative attributes.
 Those methodological strategies, tools and units of analysis were constructed using an ethnographic approach, from a feminist perspective.
 Briefly, ethnography involves the immersion of the researcher in the flow of everyday life at multiple sites, to engage the perspectives of social actors and exercising reflexivity at each step, including design, data collection, analysis and writeup.
-A feminist approach to the theoretical and methodological challenges posed by gender and sexuality issue engagement in social media may be summed up in three interlocked interrogations: how to account for the embeddedness, embodiment and everydayness (Hine, 2015) of that internet from a feminist perspective; what would, in this case, our situated, partial (Haraway, 1988) point of view be; and how to locate the agency of subaltern subjects within the structures of domination (Mahmood, 2001) of social media architecture.
+A feminist approach to the theoretical and methodological challenges posed by gender and sexuality issue engagement in social media may be summed up in three interlocked interrogations: how to account for the embeddedness, embodiment and everydayness22 of that internet from a feminist perspective; what would, in this case, our situated, partial23 point of view be; and how to locate the agency of subaltern subjects within the structures of domination24 of social media architecture.

-We developed empirical and analytical tools to produce a 'thick' description (Geertz, 1973) of digital mediascapes (Appadurai, 1990), favoring immersive experiences in various online and offline environments connected by the internet.
-We also 'mixed' methods to enhance our understanding of what happens at the 'back-end' of human-machine interaction: some digital tools and procedures developed to automate the construction and basic quantitative analysis of datasets at potentially larger and more technically complex scales than the bare eye can meet as far as information and communication processes go.
-Digital Methods for social analysis are defined by Rogers (2019) as a set of techniques for the study of societal change and cultural conditions with online data, using available digital objects (hyperlinks, tags, likes, shares, retweets, etc.), built into experimental sets of tools that perform "search as research" (Rogers, 2018; 2019).
-We designed and tested our online research protocols at two 'data sprints', a collaborative model where a number of staff data scientists help translate research questions to digital methods protocols, guide the procedures and lead technical tasks, while staff designers generate visual outputs.4
+We developed empirical and analytical tools to produce a "thick" description25 of digital mediascapes,26 favouring immersive experiences in various online and offline environments connected by the internet.
+We also "mixed" methods to enhance our understanding of what happens at the "back-end" of human-machine interaction: some digital tools and procedures developed to automate the construction and basic quantitative analysis of datasets at potentially larger and more technically complex scales than the naked eye can meet as far as information and communication processes go.
+Digital Methods for social analysis are defined by Rogers as a set of techniques for the study of societal change and cultural conditions with online data, using available digital objects